-I’m hoping to have the third of my angel books finished by the end of 2019 and out for public consumption in the summer of 2020.
+I’m hoping to have the third of my angel books finished by the end of 2019 and out for public consumption in the fall of 2020.
 In the meantime, I’ll be posting bits on my blog to whet everyone’s appetite…

 THE NOOSE OF JUDAS – PART I

 When Judas, his betrayer, saw that he was condemned, he repented and brought back the thirty pieces of silver to the chief priests and the elders, saying, “I have sinned in betraying innocent blood.”
 They said, “What is that to us?
 See to it yourself.”
 And throwing down the pieces of silver in the temple, he departed; and he went and hanged himself.